miraland-labs/solarti-program-library/docs/src/token-upgrade.md

 ### Configuration

-The `solarti-token-upgrade` configuration is shared with the `solana` command-line tool.
+The `solarti-token-upgrade` configuration is shared with the `miraland` command-line tool.

 ## Token Upgrade Process